dashingsoft/pyarmor/src/mechanism.md

 ```

-* Copy original byte-code following the header, and increase offset of
+* Following the header it's original byte-code.

-  each absolute jump instruction.
+* Increase target of each absolute jump instruction.

 * Change last 2 instructions in original code object if it like this